bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 53°
-- Rain
+- Cloudy
-- 92% humidity
+- 93% humidity
-- 8 mph wind
+- 10 mph wind
-- 91% cloud cover
+- 92% cloud cover
 - 19 AQI 🟩
 - 0.1 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours